 Radio-frequency channel arrangement for fixed wireless systems operating in the 17.7 to 19.7 GHz band (Interleaved arrangement) (All frequencies in MHz)

+figure 2c

+Radio-frequency channel arrangement for 220 MHz channels for fixed wireless systems operating in the 17.7 to 19.7 GHz band maintaining the same duplex frequency of lower channels

 2 that the preferred RF channel arrangement for digital FWS with a capacity of 155 Mbit/s for use in the synchronous digital hierarchy should be as given in § 1.1.2 (co-channel arrangement) and § 1.2.2 (alternated channel arrangement) for systems using QPSK-like modulation.

 While for systems using 16-QAM-like modulation the RF channel arrangement shown in Fig. 1d) is preferred for co-channel operation.